manudev97/mpc-zk-paillier/README.md

     println!("    The signature ({:?}, {:?}) is incorrect...", &r, &s) }
 ```
+# Security Assumptions in Paillier Encryption
+In the threshold version of the Paillier encryption scheme, a set of parties collectively hold the secret decryption key through a secret-sharing scheme.
+In our two-party example we use Diffie-Hellman.
+Whenever a ciphertext is to be decrypted, the parties send their decryption parts, which are then checked for correctness and combined into the plaintext.
+However, among the few existing proposals for a maliciously secure scheme, one must choose between an efficient implementation that relies on non-standard assumptions or a computationally expensive implementation that relies on widely acceptable assumptions.

+The quadratic residuity problem (QRP) in computational number theory is to decide, given integers $a$ and $N$, whether a is a quadratic residue modulo $N$ or not.
+Here $N = p_1p_2$, for two unknown primes $p_1$ and $p_2$.
+Various cryptographic methods depend on their hardness.
+An efficient algorithm for the quadratic residuity problem immediately implies efficient algorithms for other number theory problems, such as deciding whether a composite of unknown factorization is the product of 2 or 3 primes.

+More formally, given integers $a$ and $N$, a is said to be a quadratic residue modulo $N$ if there exists an integer $b$ such that, $$ a \equiv b \mod N$$

+**Problem**: Given integers a and $N = p_1p_2$, where $p_1$ and $p_2$ are distinct unknown primes, and where the Legrenge symbol $\displaystyle{a \choose N} = 1$, determine whether $a$ is a quadratic residue modulo $N$ or not.
+The problem of calculating square roots modulo $N$ is difficult if $N$ is composite and its prime factorization is unknown.
+The security of Paillier's system relies on the problem of factoring a number.
+Not addressable if $N$ has more than 200 digits.

+## Decisional Composite Residue Assumption
+The Decisional Composite Residue Assumption (DCRA) is a mathematical assumption used in cryptography.
+In particular, it is used in the proof of the Paillier cryptosystem.
+Informally, the DCRA states that, given a composite N and an integer z, it is difficult to decide
+whether $z$ is an $N$-residue modulo $N^2$.
+That is, whether there exists y such that: $$z ≡ y^N (\mod N^2).$$

+## Pollard's Rho algorithm for factoring $N$.
+Factorization is a difficult problem, if we try to check if there is any number less than $N$ that divides $N$, this search result translates into exponential complexity as $N$ grows.
+So we would ask ourselves: are there any better algorithms than exponential time?
+The answer is yes, currently there are no polynomial time algorithms to factor $N$.
+Instead we have subexponential time algorithms, in fact this is why the keys are required to be more than 256 bits.
+One of these is Pollard's Rho factorization algorithm.
+This is a general algorithm that you can use in many different scenarios, below we present the general case.

+The idea is to factor a composite number, or better semiprime to this factorization algorithm.
+Most factorization algorithms are not able to prove that a number is prime, only they are able to find factors of a number that is not prime.

 # References

 - Yehuda Lindell.
 Fast secure two-party ecdsa signing.
 In Advances in Cryptology-CRYPTO 2017: 37th Annual International Cryptology Conference, Santa Barbara, CA, USA, August 20-24, 2017, Proceedings, Part II 37, pages 613-644.
 Springer, 2017.
 - Pascal Paillier.
 Public-key cryptosystems based on composite degree residuosity classes.
 In International conference on the theory and applications of cryptographic techniques, pages 223-238.
 Springer, 1999.
+- Offir Friedman, Avichai Marmor, Dolev Mutzari, Yehonatan C Scaly, Yuval Spiizer, and Avishay Yanai.
+Tiresias: Large scale, maliciously secure threshold paillier.
+Cryptology ePrint Archive,
+2023.